akimn/unacracy1/README.md

 # uracracy

-This the uracracy stock build
+This the uracracy1 stock build
 [*my web*]

 by [Andrew Kimn]